NixOS/nix/doc/manual/src/command-ref/env-common.md

     The Nix search path can also be extended using the `-I` option to many Nix commands, which takes precedence over `NIX_PATH`.

+    If `NIX_PATH` is not set or empty, Nix will look up the following locations for a revision of `nixpkgs`:

+    1. `$HOME/.nix-defexpr/channels`
+    2. `/nix/var/nix/profiles/per-user/root/channels/nixpkgs`
+    3. `/nix/var/nix/profiles/per-user/root/channels.`

   - [`NIX_IGNORE_SYMLINK_STORE`]{#env-NIX_IGNORE_SYMLINK_STORE}\
     Normally, the Nix store directory (typically `/nix/store`) is not allowed to contain any symlink components.
 This is to prevent